dmix/pinboard.zsh/README.md

 ### Installation

+a) Install `zsh` and `curl` if not yet installed

-a) Copy script to a local bin directory, for ex:
+b) Copy `pinboard` script to a local bin directory or run the installer

     $ git clone https://github.com/t1mxg0d/pinboard.zsh
-    $ cp pinboard.zsh/pinboard ~/.bin/pinboard
+    $ cd pinboard.zsh
-    $ chmod +x ~/.bin/pinboard
+    $ chmod +x install

-b) Install `curl` if not yet installed
+    $ ./install

-c) Export these two variables to your enviornment:
+c) Export your API token to your shell enviornment:

-Visit https://pinboard.in/settings/password and copy/paste your API token as an enviornment variable:

     export PINBOARD_API_TOKEN="<username:apitoken>"

+Visit https://pinboard.in/settings/password to find your API token.

 ### Usage